avanzosc/odoo-addons/stock_move_line_cost/README.rst

 Stock Move Line Cost
 ====================

-Product standard cost and amount field in move lines.
+If the picking is internal, product standard cost and amount field in pickings moves and move lines.

 Bug Tracker
 ===========